 The Places to Visit in Sultanahmet

-Top Places to Visit in Sultanahmet Area, Things to do in Sultanahmet, Istanbul, Turkey
+Top Places to Visit in Sultanahmet Area, Things to Do in Sultanahmet

 The most popular walking tours in Istanbul consist Sultanahmet and the nearby historical sites.
 As Sultanahmet was the administrative center for the Roman, Byzantine and Ottoman Empires, naturally the most important structures were built at Sultanahmet and around it.